vibe-coders-only/mem-sqlite/memory-bank/activeContext.md

 ## Current Technical State

-**🎉 MAJOR SUCCESS**: Tool extraction from Claude Code's masquerading pattern is working!
-From 0 tools to 74 tools extracted successfully.
-The architecture is solid, Docker is running smoothly, and the system is production-ready.
+**🎉 CONTINUED SUCCESS**: Tool extraction improvements showing strong results!
+From 0 → 74 → 111 tools (48% improvement in latest session).
+The architecture is solid, Docker is running smoothly, and system continues to improve.
+Focus now on resolving remaining FK constraint edge cases in the transform/execute pipeline.